Purnima-nallamilli/graph-based-question-answering-system/REPORT.md

 ## 1. Introduction

-Traditional Retrieval-Augmented Generation (RAG) systems primarily retrieve information using semantic similarity between a user query and stored text chunks.
-Although this works well for direct factual questions, it can become challenging when a question requires connecting multiple related entities.
+Traditional Retrieval-Augmented Generation (RAG) retrieves information based on semantic similarity between a query and stored text chunks.
+This works well for direct factual questions but struggles when a question requires connecting multiple related entities.

-This project implements the solution for **Problem Statement 3 – Graph-Based Question Answering System** using the movie domain.
-The system compares two retrieval approaches over the same dataset: **Graph RAG** using a Neo4j Knowledge Graph and **Vector RAG** using ChromaDB.

-The Knowledge Graph represents movies and their associated entities as connected nodes and relationships, allowing the system to perform relationship-aware and multi-hop retrieval.
-The Vector RAG pipeline retrieves semantically similar document chunks using embeddings.
-Both approaches use Google Gemini 2.5 Flash for query processing and answer generation.
+This project implements **Problem Statement 3 – Graph-Based Question Answering System** in the movie domain, comparing two retrieval approaches on the same dataset: **Graph RAG** (Neo4j Knowledge Graph) and **Vector RAG** (ChromaDB).
+The Knowledge Graph models movies and related entities as connected nodes, enabling relationship-aware, multi-hop retrieval, while the Vector RAG pipeline retrieves semantically similar chunks via embeddings.
+Both use Google Gemini 2.5 Flash for query processing and answer generation.

-An interactive Streamlit application allows the same question to be executed through both pipelines and provides comparative evaluation based on retrieval accuracy, answer accuracy, execution latency, multi-hop reasoning capability, and response completeness.
+A Streamlit application runs the same question through both pipelines and compares them on retrieval accuracy, answer accuracy, latency, multi-hop reasoning, and response completeness.

 ---

 ## 2. Problem Statement

-Problem Statement 3 requires the development of a Question Answering system using a Knowledge Graph.
-The system must build a graph from a selected domain, store it in a graph database, answer questions through graph traversal, and compare its performance with a traditional Vector RAG system.
+Problem Statement 3 requires building a Knowledge-Graph-based QA system for a chosen domain, storing it in a graph database, answering questions via graph traversal, and comparing performance against a traditional Vector RAG system.

-For this project, the movie domain was selected.
-The system uses a Neo4j Knowledge Graph for structured relationship-based retrieval and ChromaDB for semantic vector retrieval.
-Both approaches are evaluated using the same benchmark questions, including single-hop, two-hop, and three-hop questions.
+The movie domain was selected: Neo4j powers structured relationship-based retrieval, and ChromaDB powers semantic vector retrieval.
+Both are evaluated on the same benchmark questions — single-hop, two-hop, and three-hop — to identify where graph-based retrieval outperforms vector retrieval, particularly for multi-relationship questions.

-The purpose of the comparison is to understand where graph-based retrieval provides advantages over traditional vector retrieval, particularly for questions requiring multiple connected relationships.

 ---

 ## 3. Objectives

-The main objectives of the project are:

 - Build a structured movie Knowledge Graph using Neo4j.
 - Design meaningful nodes and relationships between movie-domain entities.
 - Implement Graph RAG using natural-language-to-Cypher query generation.
 - Implement Vector RAG using ChromaDB and semantic embeddings.
-- Evaluate both approaches using the same benchmark questions.
+- Evaluate both approaches on the same benchmark questions.
 - Compare retrieval accuracy, answer accuracy, execution speed, and response completeness.

 ---

 # 4. System Overview

-The system provides two independent retrieval pipelines behind a common Streamlit interface.
+Two independent retrieval pipelines sit behind a common Streamlit interface.
+A submitted question is processed through both pipelines simultaneously.

-When a user submits a movie-related question, the application processes the same question through both Graph RAG and Vector RAG.
-The Graph RAG pipeline converts the natural-language question into a Cypher query, executes the query against Neo4j, retrieves the required graph information, and generates the final response using Gemini.
+**Graph RAG:** converts the question to a Cypher query, executes it against Neo4j, retrieves graph information, and generates the final response with Gemini.

-The Vector RAG pipeline converts the question into an embedding, searches ChromaDB for semantically similar document chunks, and supplies the retrieved context to Gemini for answer generation.
+**Vector RAG:** embeds the question, searches ChromaDB for semantically similar chunks, and supplies that context to Gemini for answer generation.

-The outputs of both pipelines are presented for comparison.
-The application also records execution latency and evaluates the responses using the project's benchmark questions.
+Outputs from both pipelines are shown side by side, with execution latency recorded and benchmark evaluation applied.

-The implementation uses Python, Streamlit, LangChain, Google Gemini, Neo4j, ChromaDB, Cypher, and Google embedding models.
+**Stack:** Python, Streamlit, LangChain, Google Gemini, Neo4j, ChromaDB, Cypher, Google embedding models.

 ---

 # 5. Graph Design

-The Knowledge Graph is the central component of the Graph RAG pipeline.
-Instead of storing movie information as isolated documents, the system models the movie domain as interconnected entities.
+Rather than storing movie information as isolated documents, the graph models the domain as interconnected entities.

 ## 5.1 Node Types

-The graph contains the following major node labels:

 | Node | Description |
 |---|---|